 This interdisciplinary programme offers you the opportunity to deepen your previous degree studies in the humanities, the social and cultural sciences with a focus on the Eastern European region.
 The study programme consists of the specialised fields: Slavic media and cultural studies, and Eastern European history.
 The interdisciplinary focus will provide you with broad knowledge and methodical skills to understand cultural, historical and media processes.
-Our students have the option of gaining a double degree with the University of Konstanz and the Russian State University for the Humanities (RSUH) in Moscow.
 In the context of our international network you can also attend courses of the Eastern European Studies master’s programme at the University of Zurich.

 |Degree||Master of Arts|

 Why study Eastern European Studies: History-Media in the University of Konstanz?